Buffalo-Ontology-Group/Protein-Conformation-Ontology/README.md

 # Protein-Conformation-Ontology

-The Protein Conformation Ontology represents protein structural conformations as dispositions.
+The Protein Conformation Ontology (PRC) aims create a comprehensive ontological representation of protein conformations including secondary, tertiary, and quaternary structures.
+Our goal is to formally define and describe the conformations of proteins including those that adopt alternate conformations based on changing environmental conditions.
+Because proteins have the potential to take on different conformations based on a wide range of conditions in their environment, we represent protein conformations as subclasses of the Basic Formal Ontology ‘disposition’ class.